thanks299/quotekeeper/README.md

-#Unlock the Power of Your Quotes! 🚀
+*Unlock the Power of Your Quotes! 🚀*

 Tired of losing track of your favorite quotes?
 Do you want to keep your words of wisdom organized and easily accessible?

-#Introducing QuoteKeeper: Your Personal Quote Vault! 📚
+*Introducing QuoteKeeper*: Your Personal Quote Vault! 📚

 With QuoteKeeper, you can: